LeaveMyYard/BitmexGridTrader/README.md

 ## TODO

-* Add more exchanges to trade on (Binance Futures, BitFinex etc)
-* DONE ~~Move exchange handlers to the other repo, make it a package~~
-* Make it into a pip package and make possible for program to be used from code
-* Compile a documentation
+[ ] Add more exchanges to trade on (Binance Futures, BitFinex etc) [x] ~~Move exchange handlers to the other repo, make it a package~~ [ ] Make it into a pip package and make possible for program to be used from code [ ] Compile a documentation

 ## Licence